Can I ask you something? How well do you know yourself?

 “Why not change yourself?”

 I used to believe that.
 But it’s not something that works.
 Again, it’s a story that society has made up.
-It’s particularly made up by business people.
+It’s particularly made up of business people.
 They say, “you just have to adjust to the company culture.”

 Really?
 Do I have to adjust to complaining, backstabbing, and office politics?
 If that’s not your thing, don’t adjust.